The Medical Home Principle

 - Coordinate care for your child

-- Develop care plans
+- Develop care plans with other providers

 - Communicate with other professionals